jovisinfosolutions-ac/Multi-Intruder/README.md

 Each payload is displayed on a separate line and can be edited or removed before starting the attack.

 Step 3.
 Configure Request Rate
 The Request/s field controls how many requests are sent per second.
 If no value is specified, Multi-Intruder uses:
 1 request per second
 Examples:
-Value	Rate
-1	1 request per second
+1 ->	1 request per second
-5	5 requests per second
+5 ->	5 requests per second
-10	10 requests per second

 ________________________________________

 Step 4.
 Start the Attack
 Click Run to start the attack.

 ## Delete Requests
 •	Delete removes selected requests.
 •	Delete All removes all loaded requests.

 ## Copy URL
 Right-click any result row and select:
 Copy URL
 The request URL is copied to the system clipboard.